 The Wall, the name of the club's supporters section, has a lot to cheer for these days as the team with superstars like Nani and under the guidance of Óscar Pareja were runners up in the MLS is Back tournament and fans are hopeful for better years to come.
-A much-needed boost for the franchise that has yet to make the MLS playoffs.
+A much-needed boost for the franchise that has only ever made it as far as the Conference Semifinals.

 Big signings, sell-out crowds, and championships that is what Atlanta United fans have gotten used to in their short existence.
 The Atlanta team announced they were serious about being a top club from day one when they signed Gerardo Martino to coach the team in their first two seasons.
 Martino attracted young South American players and the teams attacking style have fans abuzz game in and game out.